katcipis/katcipis.github.io/_drafts/restless-restfull.md

 Perhaps, in the end, this is just the normal process of learning something.
 Or I'm just stupid.
-But things started to go sideways for me when I stopped to think on the problem that I was solving and started thinking on how to be RESTful.
+But things started to go sideways for me when I stopped thinking about the problem I was trying to solve and kept thinking about how to be RESTful.

-When the problem did not fitted my model of what was RESTful (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTful and even made it worse for the sake of being RESTful.
+When the problem did not fit my model of what was RESTful (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTful and even made it worse for the sake of being RESTful.